-Check the level of the coolant by looking at the radiator reserve tank near the right headlight.
+Check the level of the coolant by looking at the radiator reserve tank next to the battery.
 If the level is at or below the MIN line, add coolant to bring it up to the MAX line.
 This coolant should always be a mixture of 50% antifreeze and 50% water.
 Never add straight antifreeze or plain water.